-As a rule, stick insects need an enclosure that is 3 times as tall as the length of the insect.
+As a rule, stick insects need an enclosure that is three times as tall as the length of the insect.
 For Indian stick insects, this means a minimum of 12 inches tall, although a little taller would be better.
-Glass aquaria (10 to 15 gallon), tall glass jars, plastic pet containers and other similar containers work well for housing, but the lid needs to be well ventilated and secure to prevent escapes.
+Glass aquaria (10 to 15 gallon), tall glass jars, plastic pet containers, and other similar containers work well for housing, but the lid needs to be well ventilated and secure to prevent escapes.
 Fine netting can be fixed over the opening to such containers.

 Indian stick insects should be kept fairly warm, around 70 to 75 F (21 to 24 C).
-The temperature can be allowed to decrease a bit at night to mid to high 60s F. The best way to achieve the proper temperature is to keep them in a warm room, although supplementary heat through head pads meant for reptile enclosures or placing a lamp near the cage.
+The temperature can be allowed to decrease a bit at night to mid to high 60s F. The best way to achieve the proper temperature is to keep them in a warm room, although supplementary heat can be provided through head pads meant for reptile enclosures or by placing a lamp near the cage.
 Using lamps for heat can be very drying, and white bulbs should not be used at night (red or blue colored bulbs can be used).